Publications

 The History Quarterly

-delivered to our organization's meetings throughout the years, as well as to report on historic
+delivered at our organization's meetings over the years, as well as reporting on local history subjects and

-Over the 70 years of its publication, the History Quarterly has always been a
+Over more than 85 years of publication, the History Quarterly has always been a

-The History Quarterly is offered at no additional cost to Society members, and sold at a retail price of $10.00
+The History Quarterly is offered at no additional cost to Society members, and regular issues are sold at a retail price of $10.00

-through local public libraries, other historical organizations, and several retail establishments.
+through local public libraries, other historical organizations, and several selected retail establishments.
+Back issues are also available from our online store.

 |